 The exterior during the INCOGNITO benefit art sale at the Institute of Contemporary Art on September 8, 2018, in Los Angeles, California.
 (Photo by Dominique Clayton)

 Last Saturday, I attended INCOGNITO, a benefit art sale and in celebration of the one year anniversary of the new downtown location of the Institute of Contemporary Art Los Angeles (ICA LA).
 At the previous Santa Monica location, ICA LA hosted about a dozen iterations of the event, and this year’s party with a fresh mix of artists and collectors did not disappoint.
 With nearly 400 original artworks to choose from, sized at 12 x 12 inches and affordably priced at $500, Incognito adds excitement to fundraising and art collecting by hiding the identity of artists until after purchase.
 The list of contributing artists consisted of emerging and well-known artists including April Bey, Catherine Opie, Charles Gaines, Carrie Mae Weems, Cassi Namoda, Edgar Arceneaux, Hank Willis Thomas, Koshin Finley, Lauren Halsey, Nikita Gale, Patrick Martinez, Umar “Frowhawk Two Feathers” Rashid and William PopeL.
-For a seasoned art collector well versed in the diverse mix of established and emerging contemporary artists, the event is a fantastic opportunity to test their knowledge of artists while opening their wallets for a good cause.
+For a seasoned art collector, who might be compared to the likes of Charles Saatchi in both knowledge of the arts as well as deep appreciation for it, well versed in the diverse mix of established and emerging contemporary artists, the event is a fantastic opportunity to test their knowledge of artists while opening their wallets for a good cause.
 For newer collectors and other guests, the event is a great way to see and learn about a wide variety of art and artists and purchase based on their instincts, tastes, and generosity.
 All of the proceeds from the event go toward community programming and exhibitions at ICA LA, all of which are always free and open to the public.

 During the event, I (DC) caught up with a couple artists and collectors to dish at the event.
 Miles Regis (MR), a Trinidadian born, LA Based artist and designer shared some of his insights: